markh-de/KiVar/README.md

 ## Usage

-The process of writing and assigning rules to components (i.e. symbols and footprints) is done manually using simple expressions.
+The process of writing and assigning rules to components (i.e. symbols and footprints) is done manually using simple text expressions.

 Once all relevant components are equipped with their variation rules, KiVar allows the selection of variation choices using either an easy-to-use dialog interface (when using the Action Plugin) or a command-line interface (when using the CLI application) and takes care of the automatic analysis and assignment of the corresponding component values, fields and attributes.